 We understand that uncertainty around costs can often be a barrier for people when seeking legal services.
 This is why we offer complete transparency around our fees, and with our no win no fee service, there are no upfront costs to pay.

 We may also recommend you take out After the Event Insurance, to protect your financial position from the other side's costs or your own legal expenses.
 We will of course discuss the appropriate options that are available to you.

 With a no win no fee agreement, if your claim is unsuccessful, then there will be no fee to pay.
 It's as simple as that.

 If your claim is successful, then we will deduct our success fee from the final settlement of compensation once this has been received from the other side.
 We will already have agreed the fee rate with you before beginning work on your claim, so there will be no unexpected surprises.

 How to Make a Fatal Accident Claim

-We understand that following the loss of a loved one, making a Fatal Accident Claim may not be the first thing on your mind.
+We understand that following the death of a loved one, making a Fatal Accident Claim may not be the first thing on your mind.
 When you are ready to take that first step, we're here to guide and support you through every step of the way.
 Our Personal Injury Solicitors can help you to better understand the process, talk you through your options and explain what might be involved.

 If you do choose to instruct us to take, your claim will be assigned to a dedicated Solicitor, experienced in Fatal Accident and Serious Injury Claims.
 Your Solicitor will support you through the process, from start to finish and act on your behalf.
 This includes gathering evidence to support your claim and negotiating with the other side to achieve a fair compensation settlement.
 If the other side denies responsibility for the accident, then your Solicitor will consider commencing Court proceedings.